Equal Opportunities (Pupils) Policy

 7. Confidentiality and Data Protection 7.1 Data Protection

-The Data Protection Act 1998 places duties on the school to ensure confidential and appropriate handling of ‘sensitive personal data’, which includes data about a person’s health.
+The Data Protection Act 1998 places duties on Impact A&C to ensure confidential and appropriate handling of ‘sensitive personal data’, which includes data about a person’s health.

 The Data Protection Act also gives individuals the right to see personal data and information held or processed about them, provided they request it in writing.
 This provision is important in accessing personal information relating to a risk assessment and any other information about the disabled pupil.